Inman, South Carolina: Climate

 Inman is located in the Upstate region of South Carolina.
 The weather is temperate year-round, due to its location in the Isothermal Belt, a phenomenon that results when warmer air on the western side of the Appalachian Mountains blows over the mountains, leaving a 60 mi trough where significant temperature inversions of 20 degrees Fahrenheit or greater can occur.

 Demographics

 2020 census

-As of the 2020 United States census, there were 2,990 people, 1,141 households, and 604 families residing in the city.
+As of the 2020 United States census, there were 2,990 people, 1,141 households, and 604 families residing in the city with the median household income of $51,210.
+The median property value was $106,000, and the homeownership rate was 62%.
+Most people commuted by driving alone, with an average commute time of 20.5 minutes, and households owned an average of two cars.